Briggs & Stratton vs Westinghouse

 - Westinghouse offers 54 generator models compared to just 6 from Briggs & Stratton, providing far more options for buyers.

-- Briggs & Stratton holds a slight edge in average quality (3.1 vs 2.7), though both brands score low in that category.
+- Briggs & Stratton holds a slight edge in build quality (5.7 vs 5.5), the only category where it leads.

 Top Model Matchups